CanyenPalmer/CGM-Patient-Analytics/README.md

 It was discovered that the company still awaits payment for over 50% ($317,000) of their expected funds in Patient Responsibility assets alone.
-Of those patients already billed, the company still waits for about 44% of payments to be recieved still after billing.
+Out of all CGM patiens, the company needs 44% ($255,000) of payments to be recieved even after the patient has been billed.
 - This can occur from billing errors, patients not making payments, waiting tranfer balances, and/or more.

 That means  currently, the company's sucessful payment ratio is roughly = '56:100'